Avoiding common pitfalls in Windows 11 updates

 Treat the test device as disposable.

-- Take a full system image or snapshot before installing a preview.
-Snapshots let me roll back fast.
+• Take a full system image or snapshot before installing a preview.
+Snapshots let me roll back quickly.

-- Disable auto-updates on production drives.
-Set Windows Update to pause until you are ready to install.
+• Pause Windows Update on production drives until you are ready to install.

-- Install monitoring and logging agents you normally use.
+• Install the monitoring and logging agents you normally use.
 That helps capture faults for debugging.

-Concrete example: I create a Hyper-V VM, attach a differencing disk, install the current Windows 11 release, then join the Insider Program.
+I usually create a Hyper-V VM, attach a differencing disk, install the current Windows 11 release, then join the Insider Program.
 If a build bricks the VM, I delete the differencing disk and attach a fresh one.
 That saves hours.

 Common Pitfalls to Avoid